ue22-p25/backend-fastapi-notes-steps/step.md

-# redirect / to /front/notes
+# PATCH /api/notes endpoint to change a note